The Birding History of Selsey Bill

 Things were going well then and 2019 was nearing its last quarter, but little did we know what was just around the corner!
 As we were starting to look towards the next decade there was mention of an unusual respiratory disease spreading from China that had alarmed some scientists.....a possible pandemic, which we would soon get to know all too well as Covid-19.

-2020 onwards: Lockdown and beyond - back to the future
+2020 - 2024: Lockdown and beyond

 The Coronavirus pandemic (Covid-19) hit the largely unprepared world before the decade had even started, but by early 2020 it was spreading across the UK rapidly and the death rate was alarming, especially amongst the elderly - a group which now certainly included me and some other mature Bill-watchers!
 On 24th March 2020 the Government put the entire country into lockdown for weeks, allowing just an hour's exercise per day - bad news indeed for any active birder.
-Travel was also severely restricted for some while - so in short, only those observers living at or very close to the Bill would be able to visit to take exercise, whilst for the rest of us it was a no-go.
+Travel was also severely restricted for some while - so in short, only those observers living at or very close to the Bill would be able to visit to take exercise there, whilst for the rest of us it was a no-go.

 Much will be written about the pandemic and doubtless more eloquently than here, so I don't plan to discuss it further, other than to highlight the disruption to normal birding activity.
 Further restrictions and lockdowns were to follow and some rules eased a bit later, but it would be a year like no other and a memorable spring for the wrong reasons.
 Throughout all the difficulties though, some sea-watching was carried on by the lucky local few and the the log was maintained....and for the record, there was some coverage on every single day of the year.
 Now that's dedication!
-The latest Sussex Bird Report 2020 shows a total of 971 hours of coverage for the year...still almost four times as many as the next closest Sussex site.
+The Sussex Bird Report 2020 shows a total of 971 hours of coverage for the year...still almost four times as many as the next closest Sussex site.

 The sea-watching data from the Sussex Bird Report 2020, published by the Sussex Ornithological Society (again with permission and thanks to the SOS editors).
 Remarkably, despite all the problems, there was some coverage on every single day of the year.